bernie-skipole/indipyclient/docs/source/usage/propertymembers.rst

 value = ipyclient[devicename][vectorname][membername]

-The objects defined by classes SwitchMember, LightMember, TextMember, NumberMember and BLOBMember are available via the vector members() method:
+The objects defined by classes SwitchMember, LightMember, TextMember, NumberMember and BLOBMember are available via the vector member() and members() methods:

-members = vector.members()

-memberobject = members[membername]
+vector[membername] returns the value

+vector.members() returns a dictionary of membername:memberobject

+vector.member(membername) returns a member object

 To illustrate this, the following example connects to a server, and prints devices, vectors and member values::